taralli-labs/taralli-protocol/docs/taralli-design.md

 The taralli protocol is made up of 6 main components.

 1. Bombetta marketplace smart contract(s)
-2. Taralli systems
-3. Taralli primitives
+2. Taralli primitives
-4. Taralli server
+3. Taralli server
-5. Taralli provider client
+4. Taralli provider client
-6. Taralli requester client
+5. Taralli requester client

 Currently many parts of the protocol are complete but in pre-alpha/alpha stage with minimal testing as well as some parts being incomplete and still a work in progress.
 Keep that in mind, all this software is provided as is with no guarantees.
 For more information on future plans read the [roadmap doc](./roadmap.md).